javalin/website/pages/docs/docs.md

 ctx.endpointHandlerPath()               // endpoint path that was used to match request (null in before, available in after)

 // Request methods
-ctx.body()                              // get body as string
-ctx.bodyAsBytes()                       // get body as bytes
-ctx.bodyAsClass(class)                  // get body as class
-ctx.bodyValidator(class)                // get typed validator for body ctx.uploadedFile(name)                  // get uploaded file by name ctx.uploadedFiles(name)                 // get uploaded file(s) by name
-ctx.formParam(key)                      // get form parameter
+ctx.body()                              // get body as string (consumes underlying request body if not cached) ctx.bodyAsBytes()                       // get body as bytes (consumes underlying request body if not cached) ctx.bodyAsClass(class)                  // get body as class (consumes underlying request body if not cached) ctx.bodyValidator(class)                // get typed validator for body (consumes underlying body request if not cached) ctx.uploadedFile(name)                  // get uploaded file by name ctx.uploadedFiles(name)                 // get uploaded file(s) by name ctx.formParam(key)                      // get form parameter